Simone Ragusi: Career

 Simone temporarily transferred to Wales to gain experience with the Ospreys and Bridgend RFC to play in the Welsh Premier Division.

 In 2012, he returned to Italy joining Prato, where he found his footing playing regularly at Fly-half, later playing in the final of the 2012-13 National Championship Eccellenza(Top10) losing 16-11 against Mogliano.
 Simone was fullback and kicker.
 Around this time he made his debut for Italy National second Team; National Emerging.

 The following year he transferred to Rovigo, once again fielding for the second consecutive time in the final of the Championship of Eccellenza (top10).
 This time the title went to Calvisano who prevailed after coming from 0 - 17 down to win 26-17.
 Simone scored the first try of the match at the first minutes.
 After that season Simone Ragusi has been signed for Benetton Treviso, following by an Italy national team call for November test matches 2014, Six nation 2015 and the preparation camp of the 2015 World Cup in England and Wales.

 Benetton Treviso

 In 2014, Ragusi Simon moved to Benetton Treviso to once again try for the Pro12.
 He played 13 games in the 2014-2015 season scoring four tries.
 He played 12 games and 672 minutes in the Pro 12 2015-2016 season.
 The same year he also received his first call from the Italian national rugby union team.
 Simone is also been part of Italy sevens national team where he is being proving essential for the team.

 Petrarca Rugby

-From 2016 to 2020 Simone Ragusi played for Petrarca Padova where I collected 3178 minutes, making 16 try playing principally as fullback and then flyhallf and outside centre.
+From 2016 to 2020 Simone Ragusi played for Petrarca Padova where I collected 3178 minutes, making 16 try playing principally as fullback and then flyhalf and outside centre.
 After the 2017/18 season win by Simone Ragusi and Petrarca Padova, Simone was nominated as best fullback of the competition inserted in the best XV of the Season.